hyperlux/Connect/README.md

 A community platform for Auroville residents to connect, share information, and engage in discussions.

 ![Auroville Connect Dashboard](dashboard.png)
-*The Auroville Connect dashboard showing important announcements, today's events, and community posts*
+*The Auroville Connect dashboard showing community events, announcements, and forum posts*

 ## Features